datagrok-ai/mol-track/api_design.md

 - `/search/assay-data`

 - `POST /search`
-A simple or complex set of search criteria are presented in a json format.
-Query parameters provide pagination support and output format style.
+A simple or complex set of search criteria are presented in a json format.  ~~Query parameters provide pagination support and output format style.~~ For the MVP, pagination is not required and only the CSV style output will be provided.
 User stories:

    1. Find all batches made for project X in the past week.
    2. Find all stereo-similar compounds to I can determine whether I have expressed the stereo nature of my new molecule correctly.